odemolliens/react-native-netwatch/README.md

 # React Native Netwatch

-Network traffic logger for React Native. <br/>
+Network traffic logger for requests initiated from React Native JavaScript.
-Includes an interface to see http traffic from RN and native side

 ## Features

+- Supports React Native's New Architecture (Fabric and TurboModules)
-- Log network requests coming from React Native side
+- Log network requests coming from React Native JavaScript
-- Log network requests coming from the native side (iOS and Android) (optional)
 - Log Redux actions (optional)
-- Shake the device to display the tool
 - View details of each request/action
 - Generate and share the list of requests/actions in Excel (XLSX) file
 - Log connectivity change